 If you are looking for more detailed information about driving in the EU, the Department for Transport website has the most up-to-date information available: https://www.gov.uk/guidance/driving-in-the-eu

 Taking your own car: You are required to obtain a green card from your car insurance provider if taking your own car with you, which is usually free and which provides you with evidence that you have the minimum required level of insurance cover for the EU countries in which you are driving.
-You are also required to have a GB sticker.
+You are also required to have a UK sticker.

 If you do need to apply for an International Driving Permit, you can do so here: